 These options all provide opportunities for clients to improve their understanding of what is going on with their advice and provide a client record which is harder to challenge.

 There are lots of ways you can add layers that improve efficiency.
 Some examples include:

 - Provide self-service options into the advice process (digital fact find, DIY client engagement tools) which create a record of the clients’ direct entry

 - Invest in software/process that enhances back office efficiency and record keeping.

-- Document a detailed advice philosophy which guides and supports advice.
+- Document a detailed advice philosophy that guides and supports advice.

-There are many more ideas on this front within our blog titled Rethinking the Humble File Note.
+There are many more ideas on this front within our blog titled Rethinking the not so humble File Note.

 Add smarter layers

-There might also be some opportunities to add layers which you feel are smart ways to reduce risk without too much impact on the client experience and efficiency.
+There might also be some opportunities to add layers that you feel are smart ways to reduce risk without too much impact on the client experience and efficiency.

 - Do not authorise advisers to implement advice, have that done by support.